processone/rtb/README.md

   can be any DNS name or IP address and `port` is a port number.
   Note that all parts of the URI are mandatory.
 IPv6 addresses MUST be enclosed in square brackets, e.g. `tcp://[1:2::3:4]:5222`.
-  This option is used to set transport, address and port of the server(s) being tested.
+  This option is used to set a transport, address and port of the server(s) being tested.
 It's highly recommended to use IP addresses in `hostname`
   part: excessive DNS lookups may create significant overhead for the benchmarking tool itself.
-The default is empty list which means the value of `domain` option will be used to obtain the server(s) endpoint.
+The default is empty list which means the value of `domain` option will be used to obtain the server(s) endpoint(s).
-  Keeping the default is also not recommended for the reason described above.
+  Leaving the default alone is also not recommended for the reason described above.
+  See also `domain` option.

 - **bind**: `[ip_address()]`

   The list of IP addresses of local interfaces to bind.
 The typical